 — The General Conference Bulletin, April 4, 1901

 Dear Lord, I seek You most earnestly because I am in trouble and my faith is being tested.
-I come to You, my Father, claiming the promise that You are always with me and at my right hand to help me.
+I come to You claiming the promise that You are always with me and at my right hand to help me.
 I make You my dependence, not other people.
 I commit the keeping of my soul to You and rest in Your Word.
-I praise You that I can put my trust in You, I will expect large things because, through Christ, You are the power above all humanity!
+I praise You that I can put my trust in You, I will expect large things because You have power above all humanity!